2023 annual Award of Excellence in Nursing: call for nominations

 The award is open to all registered nurses, nurse practitioners and registered or licensed practical nurses who:

-- have worked the equivalent of 2 years fulltime in a First Nations or Inuit community
+- Have worked a minimum of 2 years in a First Nations or Inuit community; and

-- are currently employed by ISC, a First Nations employer or are working in an Inuit community
+- Who are currently employed by the First Nations and Inuit Health Branch, a First Nations employer (including First Nations communities in the Northwest and Yukon Territories), or working in an Inuit community (including all Inuit Land Claim Organizations); and

 How to make a nomination